 Cycling through the rice paddies, stopping only to take a dip in a fresh-water stream or to let a herd of buffalo cross the road, is one of the most relaxing activities you will do in Vietnam.
 You’ll love stopping to play with local kids, and the farmers working in the fields are very welcoming.
 Some might even stop to let you take some photographs with them.

 The entire valley is so green it almost hurts your eyes, and there are lots more challenging routes for those looking for a little more exercise and adventure.
 If you are feeling extra adventurous, you could sign up for a multi-day cycling tour from Hanoi to Mai Chau.
-There are also great budget Vietnam tours that go all the way from Sapa to Mai Chau.
+There are also great budget-friendly Vietnam tours that go all the way from Sa Pa to Mai Chau.

-This hostel is one biggest backpacker hostel in Vietnam.
-Pretty much anyone visiting the country under the age of 25 has probably stayed here.
-It is the perfect base before heading off on trips both South and North.
+Hanoi Backpackers Hostels is one of the biggest hostels in Vietnam.
+Pretty much anyone visiting the country under the age of 25 has stayed here.
+It is the perfect base before heading off on trips both south and north.

-Top tip: Ask for a room on level five or six if staying here.
-Otherwise, you’ll never get to sleep!
+Top Tip: Ask for a room on level five or six if you are staying here.
+Otherwise, you’ll never get to sleep.

-This is advertised as part of many tours and locally operated day trips.
-Learning to ride a buffalo is surely a great life skill, perfect for when you become a farmer and need to plow your fields! 😉 Or, heaven forbid, your horse is lame, and you need alternative transportation!
+It may be one of the more unusual activities in Vietnam, but learning to ride a buffalo is surely a great life skill, perfect for when you become a farmer and need to plow your fields.
+Or, heaven forbid, your horse is lame, and you need alternative transportation.

 6. Buy a Cheesy T-Shirt and Wear It With Pride

-Granted, I wouldn’t be caught dead walking down Grafton Street in Dublin with a t-shirt that says “Ireland” on it.
-But I wore all my cheesy Vietnam souvenir t-shirts with such pride while in Vietnam.
+Granted, I wouldn’t be caught dead walking down Grafton Street in Dublin with a T-shirt that says “Ireland” on it.
+But I wore all my cheesy Vietnam souvenir T-shirts with such pride while in the country.

 The fact that it was about 100% humidity meant that I changed clothes about three times a day.
-So it was a great excuse to keep buying new t-shirts.
-Classics include tank tops with the slogan “Saigon Beer” and “Good Morning Vietnam.”
+So it was a great excuse to keep buying new T-shirts.
+Classics include tank tops with slogans “Saigon Beer” and “Good Morning Vietnam.”

 7. Walk Down Hanoi’s Famous Train Street

-Here you can take many videos and photos while visiting the Terrifying Hanoi Train Street.
-While they might not do it the full justice, it deserves compared to the real thing.
-You can trust that this is a seriously unique experience you cannot miss.
+Here you can take many videos and photos while visiting the terrifying Hanoi Train Street.
+While the photographic memorabilia might not do the street the justice it deserves compared to the real thing, your camera will still be working overtime.

-It is sure to get your heart racing if you visit at 15:30 when the train passes, and even at other times, it is pretty much a photographer’s heaven.
-If you plan to travel to Vietnam by train, be sure to book your ticket in advance!
+It is sure to get your heart racing if you visit at 3:30 PM when the train passes, and even at other times, it is pretty much a photographer’s heaven.

 8. Spend an Evening at Beer Corner in Hanoi

 Oh, Beer Corner, how we love you so.
-No visit to Hanoi would be complete without spending a few hours sitting in Hanoi Old Quarter on the corner of Ta Hien and Luong Ngoc Quyen street.
+No visit to Hanoi would be complete without spending a few hours sitting in the Hanoi Old Quarter on the corner of Ta Hien and Luong Ngoc Quyen Street.

 This place really comes alive on the weekends.
 The entire area becomes pedestrianized, and there are lots of talented street musicians around to keep you entertained.
-Just pick up a tiny plastic chair, sip a few cold Beer Hanois, and watch the world go by.
+Just pick up a tiny plastic chair, sip a few cold Hanoi Beers, and watch the world go by.

-The beer is dirt cheap, and it is super easy to make friends as everyone shares tables, chairs, and everything else.
-It is one of the truly fun things to do in Vietnam, whether you’re a beer lover or not.
+The beer is dirt cheap, and it’s super easy to make friends as everyone shares tables, chairs, and everything else.
+It’s a truly unique Vietnamese experience, whether you’re a beer lover or not.

 9. Make Friends With a Hmong Family

-The locals are friendly and will probably introduce you to their Mom, Grandmother, kids, brother, sisters, and neighbors.
+The locals are friendly and will probably introduce you to their mom, grandmother, kids, brothers, sisters, and neighbors.
 You will learn so much in just a short few hours, and you will honestly have a friend for life.

-10. (Window) Shop at the Rural Food Market
+10. (Window) Shop at a Rural Food Market

 One of the more unusual things to do in Vietnam (at least from a Western standpoint) is to visit the rural market.
 Be warned that these are not for the faint of heart, so make sure you do your research before visiting.

-While it can be pretty upsetting to see things like dogs on display, a long tradition here, it is a very unique thing to do while in Vietnam.
+While it can be pretty upsetting to see things like dogs on display, it’s a long tradition here and an off-the-beaten-path kind of thing to do in Vietnam.
 And it will certainly open your eyes to how other people live and eat.

 11. Enjoy a Glass of the World’s Cheapest Beer

 Vietnam is home to the famous Bia Hoi beer, the cheapest glass of beer in the world.
-These beer prices can range between 10 to 30 cents a glass, depending on where you buy it.
+These beer prices can range between 2454 VND to 7,362 VND ($0.10 to $0.30 USD) a glass, depending on where you buy it.
 Nothing beats the feeling of drinking all night and being presented with a bill of a few single dollars.

 The beer is brewed locally every day and then delivered to all the local bars.
 This means the beer is ridiculously fresh and with just 3% alcohol content.
 It’s a perfect drink on a hot summer’s day.

-It is best tasted while sitting on a small plastic chair on a street corner, such as Beer Corner in Hanoi, but can be found all over the country if you look hard enough.
+It is best tasted while sitting on a small plastic chair on a street corner, such as Beer Corner in Hanoi.
+But you’ll find this affordable beverage all over the country if you look hard enough.

 12. Do a Vietnamese Cooking Class

 Vietnamese food is some of the most delicious cuisines in the world, so why not try your hand at cooking it yourself?
-Nearly all the major towns and cities offer full or half-day cooking classes, such as this Market Tour, Basket Boat Ride, and Cooking Class in Hoi An, or this longer Halong Bay 2-Day Luxury Cruise around the capital city with cooking class.
+Nearly all the major towns and cities offer full or half-day cooking classes.

-From learning how to make traditional fresh spring rolls to being brought to the market to pick out the right vegetables and herbs, Vietnamese cooking classes are a lot of fun, and the best part of all is that you get to indulge in all the dishes you have created.
+There’s so much to enjoy during these classes, from learning how to make traditional fresh spring rolls to being brought to the market to pick out the right vegetables and herbs.
 Think mouth-watering Nem Lui, Hoi An pancakes, and fresh Vietnamese Pho.
 All for you!

 13. Treat Yourself to Some Daily Pho